 Our results replicated Gibson & Thomas's key findings.
 The fact that ungrammatical missing VP2 sentences were not less acceptable than grammatical DCE sentences indicates a grammaticality illusion.
 We also confirmed their observations about missing VP sentences: the first VP has a subject in the third NP, while the second VP has a subject in the first NP but not the second NP.
-In terms of thematic relations, the latter result means that the second VP is related to the first NP, but not the second.
+In other words, the second VP is thematically related to the first NP, but not the second.
 This result contrasts with the finding for Mandarin missing NP sentences in Experiment 1, where the second post-verb NP (the equivalent of the second VP in English) is thematically related to both the first and second verbs (the equivalent of the first and second NPs in English).